GraphWalker/graphwalker.github.io/content/overview/how-to-build-it.md

 mvn package -pl graphwalker-cli -am
 ```

-You will fine the jar in:
+The location of the jar file is:

 ```
 graphwalker-cli/target/graphwalker-cli-3.4.0.jar